Jesus Birth; The True Story from God’s Word – Updated 12/8/19

 *But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
 Matt 1:20 ESV+

 Yet Mary was accepted within the Jewish community, even though she was pregnant and was not married to Joseph; for she was pledged to him, and was living with him as his engaged wife.
 No one knew the Holy Spirit had conceived Jesus in the womb of Mary, most thought Joseph was the father of Jesus.
-Mary and Joseph were could have been married after her purification from having a son was completed, to the time they returned from Egypt and settled in Nazareth.
-The important part being for believers, they were not married until after Jesus was born; and Joseph was a righteous man and would not have sexual relations with Mary until after they were married, which reaffirms that Joseph was not Jesus real biological father.
+Mary and Joseph were probably married after her purification ceremony from having a son was completed, and before they went to Egypt, probably in Bethlehem.
+They were not married until after Jesus was born; which reaffirmed to believers that God was the real Father of Jesus; Joseph was only a stepfather to Jesus, not His real biological father.

 *But he had no union with her until she gave birth to a son.
 And he gave him the name Jesus.
 Matt 1:20-25 NIV+

 Bethlehem is where the Messiah, Jesus, would be born, as